 Under the CRS and FATCA, we are required to undertake certain identification and due diligence on our customers.
-We may contact customers requesting that they complete a CRS and FATCA Self-Certification form.
-If the customer does not provide us with a completed Self-Certification we may be required under law to provide some of your details to the Irish Revenue as someone who has not replied.
+We may contact customers requesting that they complete a CRS and FATCA Self-Certification form where we do not hold the necessary information, or, where there is a change in circumstances on a customer’s account(s) which may indicate a change in their status for CRS and/or FATCA eg. a change of address from one country to another.
+If the customer does not provide us with a completed Self-Certification we may be required under law to provide some of their details to the Irish Revenue as someone who has not replied.
 Providing a completed Self-Certification form will help us to decide if we need to share your information or take you out of scope of reporting.

 Who will be reported?